Chromia (CHR) Price Tops $0.20 on Exchanges

 - DogeCola (DOGECOLA) traded 0.2% higher against the dollar and now trades at $0.0090 or 0.00000037 BTC.

-Chromia launched on May 27th, 2019.
+Chromia was first traded on May 27th, 2019.
 Chromia’s total supply is 690,499,228 tokens and its circulating supply is 686,549,902 tokens.
+Chromia’s official Twitter account is @chromia and its Facebook page is accessible here.
+The Reddit community for Chromia is https://reddit.com/r/teamchromia and the currency’s Github account can be viewed here.
 Chromia’s official website is chromia.com.
-Chromia’s official Twitter account is @chromia and its Facebook page is accessible here.
 The official message board for Chromia is blog.chromia.com.
-The Reddit community for Chromia is https://reddit.com/r/teamchromia and the currency’s Github account can be viewed here.

 Buying and Selling Chromia

-It is usually not possible to purchase alternative cryptocurrencies such as Chromia directly using US dollars.
-Investors seeking to trade Chromia should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Gemini or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Chromia using one of the exchanges listed above.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Chromia directly using US dollars.
+Investors seeking to acquire Chromia should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, GDAX or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Chromia using one of the aforementioned exchanges.

 Receive News & Updates for Chromia Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Chromia and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.